DougAnderson444/keystr/README.md

 ## Crosss-site authentication with unified identity

-- If the users wants to use this same identifier on another website, website B, the passkey is not listed in the plog key entry set for the vlad, the user is prompted to add the website B passkey to the plog by adding it while auth'd on website A.
+- If the users wants to use this same identifier on another website (classic example, another Nostr client but for the same account), say, website B, the passkey is not listed in the plog key entry set for the vlad, the user is prompted to add the website B passkey to the plog by adding it while auth'd on website A.
 - User scans the QR Code containing the passkey addition request.
 - User approves the addition of the website B passkey to the plog.
 - User is now authenticated to website B authorized to publish under the vlad.